 Optimal Locations -

-Route 53 routes requests to the data centre closest to the customer making the request.
-AWS has data centres located all over the world.
-Depending on the requirements and configuration chosen, the data can be cached on multiple data-centers situated in different parts of the world.
-Route 53 allows any server in any data centre to reply if it has the necessary data.
+Route 53 routes request to the data center closest to the customer making the request.
+AWS has data centers located all over the world.
+Depending on the requirements and configuration chosen, the data can be cached in multiple data centers situated in different parts of the world.
+Route 53 allows any server in any data center to reply if it has the necessary data.
 This allows the client's request to be served by the nearest server.
 As a result, the time it takes to serve is reduced.

 Requests from users in India are served from the Singapore Server, whereas requests from users in the United States are routed to the Oregon area, as seen in the above graphic.

-14. What is the best way to make a request to Amazon S3?
+14. What is the best way to request Amazon S3?

 You may submit a request to Amazon S3 using the REST API or the AWS SDK wrapper libraries, which wrap the underlying Amazon S3 REST API.